 How Much Does Air Conditioning Service Cost?

-Not only does your air conditioner make you comfortable, it’s also a health necessity when we’re here in the heat of summer.
-As a result, when the chilly air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re not able to call around for a few days.
+Not only does air conditioning keep you comfortable, it’s also vital to your health when we’re here in the dog days of summer.
+As a result, when the cold air suddenly isn’t blowing or your AC won’t start up at all, you’re don’t have time to shop around for a few days.

-When your AC goes out in the middle of the summer, you don’t always have time to call around for different quotes or research average costs.
-Not having an idea how much repairs can cost when the AC service technician knocks on your door can be intimidating, so we’re here with a few price ranges on some standard services so you won’t be surprised when Rob's Albertan Service Experts arrives to get you cool and comfortable again.
+When your AC breaks down in the heat of the summer, you may not have time to call around for different quotes or research what you can expect to pay.
+Not having an idea how much you can expect to pay when the air conditioner service expert shows up can be unnerving, so we’re here with some price ranges on some basic services so you won’t be surprised when Rob's Albertan Service Experts comes to get you cooling again.

 1. Refrigerant Leak Detection & Repair: $150 – $500